gabgohkb/ETI_Assignment1/README.md

 Driver page for getting current status, starting and ending ride.
 [![Driver_Screen_Shot][driver-screenshot]]

-This assignment's requirements are to create 2 or more microservices which will be ran in the background while a frontend such as website can be used to interact with the functions in the microservices.
+The Ride Share Assignment requires at least 2 microservices that is derived from applying the techniques of Decomposition using Strategic DDD and Tactical DDD.
+It also has an optional requirement for a frontend to be implemented.
+The following will explain what each of the microservices currently do, how is the services derieved and what frontend is being used together with a visual representation of the Microservices diagram.

 There are a total of 3 microservices:
 (the functions will be shown in each microservice.)